microsoft/PR-Metrics/docs/azure-pipelines-task.md

 ## Git History

-Depending on the nature of your repository history, it may be necessary to fetch Git history during checkout.
-This can be done by updating the `checkout` step:
+If your repository contains _any_ non-linear history, it will be necessary to fetch Git history during checkout.
+This can be done by updating the `checkout`
+step:

 ```YAML
 - checkout: self